kentq6/f1-app/README.md

 This is a [Next.js](https://nextjs.org) project for exploring and analyzing F1 race results and championship standings.
 The application is being built with TypeScript and features interactive components for session and standings selection.

-**NOTE: It is notable that this uses the free version of an open-source API, which is limited to historical data and does not provide live updates.
+**NOTE: This dashboard is limited to historical data and does not provide live updates (see Known Issues & Limitations section).

 ## Project Progress